 Section E provides details of the Company's Solvency Capital Requirement ("SCR"), calculated using the Solvency II standard formula.
 This section also provides information on the Company's own funds, the resources available to it to meet the SCR.
-The analysis demonstrates that the Company's own funds considerably exceed the SCR, indicating a strong level of capitalisation.
+The analysis demonstrates that the Company's own funds considerably exceed the SCR, indicating a strong level of capitalisation, with a Solvency Coverage Ratio of 463%.